Summary

 Australian Immunisation Register

-- Check your Immunisation records on the Australian Immunisation Register.
+Check your immunisation records on the Australian Immunisation Register.

 Where to get help

-- Your doctor or immunisation provider
+- Your GP (doctor) or immunisation provider

-- NURSE-ON-CALL Tel.
+- Nurse-on-Call Tel.
 1300 60 60 24 – for expert health information and advice (24 hours, 7 days)

-- National Immunisation Infoline Tel.
+- National Immunisation Information Line Tel.
 1800 671 811